 Hugh Ross suggests that, if the gaps are getting smaller and less problematic, we can have some confidence we are on the right path.
 If the gaps are getting bigger and more problematic, than we have to question whether we are on the right path.

 Hugh Ross and his colleagues interact and participate with top scientists around the world.
 They know the cutting edge of science and, therefore, have an audience in the scientific community, even if they propound a model of reality that most people in the scientific community reject for a more naturalistic model.

 The God of the gaps argument is more bombast and fluff than substance.
 It really isn’t an argument at the end.
 The poignant issue is what model best fills those gaps.
 Along those lines, we might ask the question: whether purely naturalistic models explains those gaps better than other models?

 “The more we learn about the origin of life, the bigger the gaps get from a naturalistic perspective, the more numerous they get, the more problematic they get, … and this is widely admitted within the origin of life research community.”

 “Since this has been the trend for the last 60 years, maybe [we’ve] got the wrong model on the origin of life.
 Maybe [we] need to consider abandoning a naturalistic model.”

 He goes on to say there are “hints of this [realization] showing up in the scientific literature, where … origin of life researchers are talking about the ‘hand of God fallacy’….
 They are basically saying, ‘We have amazing advances in the lab, trying to figure out how we can put different life components together, but it only works if you have a highly skilled biochemist with a lot of funding and technology, [but] if you try to actually duplicate what happens in the natural realm, nothing happens.’”

-The question we should be asking is not how many gaps have been filled, but how many and how wide are the gaps that remain?
-More importantly, are those gaps widening and becoming more problematic on a naturalistic view or on a theistic view?
+The question we should be asking is not how many gaps have been filled, but how many and how wide are the gaps that remain as we progress in our knowledge?
+Are those gaps widening and becoming more problematic on a naturalistic view or on a theistic view?
 Which view makes the most sense of what we know and what we don’t know?

 At the same time, I am not suggesting that agnosticism is a better starting place.
 How do we test agnosticism?
 It seems we need a positive theory to test in order to do science.
 In that sense, I submit that atheism is a positive theory; it is a model of reality that makes an affirmative statement (there is no God) that can be tested.